I have to solve a word puzzle each time I post. Help!

 I capitalise the word "CAPTCHA", because it's an acronym for "Completely Automated Public Turing test to tell Computers and Humans Apart".
 It's there to keep spammers from setting up hundreds of blogs, or email accounts, by simply using automated scripts.
 And, it's not working.

-Spammers are ignoring the CAPTCHA, and automating the setup of spam blogs.
-Want to see how the spammers are working around, with ease, the CAPTCHAs that we have to deal with?
+Would you like to see how the spammers are working around, with ease, the CAPTCHAs that we have to deal with?

 This is a pretty long video (50 some minutes), but it's worth the time to watch.
 It discusses these issues, and more.

 - What is a CAPTCHA, and why is it not the ultimate protection against automated attacks?